10 Powerful Productivity Tips for Remote Workers

 • Stretch

-Batch Tasks to Maintain a Flow State
+3. Batch Tasks to Maintain a Flow State

-Instead, try batching tasks.
-Batching tasks is when you complete a series of tasks altogether, or in a “batch” instead of separately.
+Batching tasks is when you complete a series of tasks together, or in a “batch” instead of separately.

 For example, if you’re a social media manager, you could write all your social media posts for the month at once, instead of trying to write a new post every single day.
-This way you can get in flow with the social media posts and complete the task in less time.
+This way, you can get in flow with the social media posts and complete the task in less time.

 Ask yourself, “What tasks could I batch together?”

-Create Daily Themes
+4. Create Daily Themes

-The power in creating daily themes is that every day of the week you know what to expect/anticipate and you can get in that flow state.
+The power in creating daily themes is that every day of the week, you know what to expect/anticipate, and you can get in that flow state.
 This allows you to get more done in less time.

-Have Only 1 Task on Your To-Do List
+5. Have Only 1 Task on Your To-Do List

-Instead of creating a giant to-do list, try the “one item to-do list”.
+Instead of creating a giant to-do list, try the “one-item to-do list”.

-Before you start your workday write down the single most important tasks that you need to accomplish that day.
-If you need help deciding, it should be the task that will drive most results.
+Before you start your workday, write down the single most important tasks that you need to accomplish that day.
+If you need help deciding, it should be the task that will drive the most results.
 Don’t allow yourself to work on anything else until it’s complete.
-Hint: The task you should be focusing on is usually not the “fun” tasks.

-Once the single important task is complete then you can focus on other tasks.
+Once the single important task is complete, you can then focus on other tasks.

-The up-side to the “one item task list” is that by getting it done in the morning you don’t have to try and survive that 3pm slow-down and a challenging task at the same time.
-We also know that the “fun” tasks give us a little energy boost, which would be nice to have around that 3pm lull.
+The upside to the “one-item task list” is that by getting it done in the morning, you don’t have to try and survive that 3 pm slowdown and a challenging task at the same time.
+We also know that the “fun” tasks give us a little energy boost, which would be nice to have around that 3 pm lull.
 This approach helps balance and manage your energy throughout the day.

-Create a ‘Done’ List (The Anti-To-Do List)
+6. Create a ‘Done’ List (The Anti-To-Do List)

 Oftentimes, people will start their workday by writing down a list of lengthy tasks.
-This can feel overwhelming and when you fall short, you may fixate on is what didn’t get done.
+This can feel overwhelming, and when you fall short, you may fixate on is what didn’t get done.

 Instead, I suggest using an “anti-to-do list”.